 Noronha Elaenia Facts

-- Since then, human habitation, unfortunately, has felled virtually all larger trees.
+- Since that time, however, human habitation has unfortunately, though not surprisingly, felled virtually all larger trees.
 Because the species uses a very selective material for nesting, this presented an impediment to reproduction.

 - The birds have also suffered from increased predation.
 Humans again introduced a number of non-native invasive species to the region.
-These predators include cats and rats.
+These predators include animals such as cats and rats.
 In addition, fire also poses a credible threat.

 Noronha Elaenia Physical Description

-Firstly, the wonderful Noronha Elaenia remains an average-sized bird.
-Because of this, adults average about 6.7 in (17 cm) in length.
-Exceptional specimens do occur, but these are rare.
+Completely irregardless of its otherwise impressive nature, the wonderful Noronha Elaenia remains an average-sized bird.
+To be somewhat more precise, mature adults average about 6.7 in (17 cm) in length.
+Exceptional specimens do occur, but these remain rare.

-In addition, the backs and wings of most individuals typically present a dull brown in color.
-Furthermore,the belly generally shows a pale yellow or off-white in color.
-Variations happen quite rarely.
+Not only that, but the backs and wings of the majority of individuals most commonly present a dull brown in color.
+The belly of the small bird, meanwhile, generally shows a pale yellow or off-white in color.
+Variations happen, of course, but quite rarely.

-Also, the head usually develops a small crest.
-Yet, in color, this part of the body of the avian often shows an olive-brown shade.
-Finally, the fascinating animal shows no noticeable sexual dimorphsim.
+The head of the remarkable Noronha Elaenia usually develops a small crest.
+In color, though, this specific part of the body of the fascinating avian often shows an olive-brown shade.
+Finally, the truly fascinating animal shows no noticeable sexual dimorphsim.

 - Kingdom: Animalia